thrackle-io/rules-engine/docs/userGuides/rules/TRANSFER-COUNTER.md

 - **ApplicationHandlerApplied(bytes32 indexed ruleType, address indexed handlerAddress, uint32 ruleId)** emitted when a Transfer counter rule has been added.
 For this rule:
     - ruleType: NFT_TRANSFER
     - handlerAddress: the address of the asset handler where the rule has been applied
-    - ruleId: the index of the rule created in the protocol by rule type
+    - ruleId: the ruleId set for this rule in the handler.
 - **ApplicationHandlerActivated(bytes32 indexed ruleType, address indexed handlerAddress)** emitted when a Transfer counter rule has been activated in an asset handler:
     - ruleType: NFT_TRANSFER
     - handlerAddress: the address of the asset handler where the rule has been activated